tide-foundation/Tide-h4x2-2/README.md

     3. [**H4x2_userflow**](https://github.com/tide-foundation/Tide-h4x2/blob/main/diagrams/svg/H4x2_userflow.svg) - A user flow diagram.

 # Installation
-This guide aims to assist you in replicating the entire challenge environment locally, with 2 ORKs - so you can run it yourself freely.
+This guide aims to assist you in replicating the entire challenge environment locally - so you can run it yourself freely.

 While all the components of the environment are cross-platform, this manual describes how to set it up in a Windows environment.
 Similar steps can be followed to achieve the same on Linux.